-The Les Tapies Visual Arts programs provide rich cultural experiences on weekly excursions to a variety of unforgettable destinations.
+The Les Tapies Visual Arts programs provide rich cultural experiences on excursions to a variety of unforgettable destinations.

 Exploring the south of france